pjirayu/STOS/README.md

 # Project setup & training preparation guide

 ## Introduction
-- This repository contains code for our article **High-Intensified Resemblance and Statistic-Restructured Alignment for Few-Shot Domain Adaptation** under-reviewing
+- This repository contains code for our article **High-Intensified Resemblance and Statistic-Restructured Alignment for Few-Shot Domain Adaptation** Remark: under-reviewing

 ## Activity recorded
 - 2022/07/11 Undergoing to re-arrange and -directory for all file as to simpler version ...